Welcome to The Merseybeats

 The Mersey Beats were also successful in many other countries and even had their own show on Italian Television.
 They were reputed to be the third biggest crowd puller after The Beatles and the Stones and maintained their pin-up poster status of good-looking young men wearing tight fitting Spanish styled suits and frilly shirts.

-In early 1966, The Mersey Beats drummer and guitarist left the group, Tony Crane and Billy Kinsley took advice and in agreement with their new managers, Kit Lambert and Chris Stamp, also managers of The Who, shortened their name to The Merseys and performed as a duo.
+In early 1966, The Mersey Beats drummer and guitarist left the group, Tony Crane took advice and in agreement with new managers, Kit Lambert and Chris Stamp, also managers of The Who, shortened their name to The Merseys and performed as a duo.
 They were backed on stage by a newly formed unique two drumming band called the Fruit Eating Bears, the name chosen by Chris Stamp.
 To coincide with a nation-wide tour with The Who, The Merseys released "Sorrow", the recording featured mainly session musicians whom later became famous in their own right, as members of Led Zeppelin and Cream.
 “Sorrow” has become a classic; it was David Bowie and George Harrison’s favourite record from the sixties.
 David Bowie even recorded a version as a tribute.
 Over the next few years there were more hit recordings for The Merseys, then towards the end of the sixties The Merseys reverted their name back to The Merseybeats.

 The long first set was crowned by The Merseybeats and they added tales of The Cavern Club to a boisterous